 Under the LIFO method of pricing inventories, the cost attached to the last goods purchased is assumed to be the cost of the first goods sold.
 Therefore, the cost of the ending inventory consists of the cost of the items of the earliest purchases.

 As in the previous example, we could directly calculate the cost of the goods sold of $8,030 instead of deriving it by subtracting the ending inventory of $2,410 from the goods available for sale of $10,440.

-Under the average cost method, a weighted average cost per unit is calculated by dividing the total cost of the goods available for sale by the number of units available for sale, For the Cerf Company this calculation is:
+Under the average cost method, a weighted average cost per unit is calculated by dividing the total cost of the goods available for sale by the number of units available for sale.
+For the Cerf Company, this calculation is:

 This $4.35 cost per unit is applied to both the ending inventory and the goods available for sale and is as follows:

-For example, an automobile dealer has records of the exact cost of every car sold and every car remaining in inventory at the end of the year.
+For example, an automobile dealer may hold records of the exact cost of every car sold and every car remaining in the inventory at the end of the year.
 Other examples of such firms are furniture companies, antique stores, and coin and stamp dealers.

 To demonstrate this point, assume that the management of the Cerf Company wants to maximize its income for the current year.
 In this situation, the firm sells those goods with the lowest acquisition costs (that is, the items purchased at $4.00 and $4.10).

-Learn from the Experts
+Learn From the Experts